joeljacobm/rouletteapi/README.md

 More bet types and roulette variants can be supported by adding them into the oddsconfig.json and variantconfig.json files respectively.
 An application restart is required to pick up the new types.

-## Progressing the artifcat into production
+## Progressing the artifact into production

 * Separate production config file for running in production
 * Jenkins can be used for testing and deploying the binary.

 Steps :
-1. Test and build the binary using jenkins.
-Binary is tagged using the git tag
+1. Test and build the code using jenkins.
+Binary is tagged using the git tag.
 2. Copy the binary into artifactory managers like Jfrog
 3. Deploy the binary using jenkins specifying the tag of the binary.
 Tags allow easy rollbacks.